 Choose a Location

 Now you need to choose a location within your preferred locale.
-Do you choose the ocean or the sound or in between?
+Do you want to stay on the ocean or the sound or in between?
 For some people, this decision is driven by price.
 Obviously, waterfront properties command the most expensive rental rates, with those on the oceanfront the highest.
 If you want to save money, consider sound side as opposed to ocean side.
 Or consider a property between the highways, which can be incredibly affordable and yet only a block or two from the ocean.
 Take a look at some of your general options.
 Keep in mind that these are not the only designations rental companies use, and there may be other designations depending on the location options.

-- Soundside On the soundside of the island, but not soundfront.
+· Soundside These are houses on the soundside of the island but not soundfront.
 These properties often have great views of the marsh and sunsets.

-- Soundfront Directly on the sound, with great views and usually some sort of access to the sound.
+· Soundfront Houses are directly on the sound with great views and usually some sort of access to the sound.
 The soundside of the island is much more tranquil, so even if you can afford oceanfront you might want to consider soundfront.
 Kiteboarders, kayakers and windsurfers can enjoy sound access.

 Plan well for the number of people you will need to accommodate and the configurations in which they will sleep.
 Don’t get more house than you need if you are trying to save money.
 The rental company jargon is that a home “sleeps” a certain number.
 Typically, a house sleeps two people per bedroom, so a four-bedroom home would sleep eight people.
 But sometimes a home has a pull-out sofa or extra beds in the rooms, so it sleeps more than you think for the number of bedrooms it has.
 Each house has a maximum occupancy, so pay attention to this before you book.
 Respecting a home’s occupancy limits is very important, as most Outer Banks homes are on septic systems instead of sewers.
 The occupancy limits are also set based on the amount of parking that is available.

 As we said before, the price of a rental home varies widely according to season, location, amenities and size.
 Property management companies’ websites allow you to search for properties according to price, so you can set a budget and then find a property that falls within it.
 An important note: The base price you see on the house listing is not the final price.
 The price is always higher because of added taxes, security deposit, trip insurance and processing fees.
-All vacation rentals are subject to the North Carolina sales tax (7 percent) and the county occupancy tax (at this writing Dare County was 5 percent; Currituck County, 6 percent; Hyde County, 3 percent; but this is subject to change).
-So expect to pay from 10 to 13 percent in taxes.
-At least one company that we know of now includes all the fees, taxes and deposits in the base price of the house.
+All vacation rentals are subject to the North Carolina sales tax and the county occupancy tax.
+You can expect to pay from 10 to 12 percent in taxes.
+However, some companies now include all the fees, taxes and deposits in the base price of the house.
 This is a new trend, so read the rental literature of the company you’re working with closely.
 If you're renting a vacation home in Manteo, you'll find that the price is quite reduced from the oceanfront rentals.

 If you want to save money on the price of an Outer Banks vacation rental, the best thing to do is to rent in the spring, winter or fall.
 You will be amazed at how much rental prices drop after Labor Day.
 The price of rental accommodations varies greatly according to the seasons.
 All of the different rental companies have their own systems of dates, terminology and rates for the rental seasons, but in general they all revolve around the prime or peak, shoulder and off-season schedule.
 The most popular seasons for vacations are the most expensive times to rent.
 The prime season, i.e., most expensive season, is summer, from mid-June through August.
 Early June and late August are sometimes a little less expensive.
 The shoulder seasons of September and October and April and May are less expensive than the summer.
 In the off-season, or winter, typically November through March, prices drop even more.
-Seasonal prices for each house are clearly listed on websites and in catalogs.
+Seasonal prices for each house are clearly listed on websites and in rental brochures.